medhir/blog/README.md

 - Image Processing / Uploading
 - Authentication
 - A blog editing REST API
-- Static HTML templating (coming soon)
+- Static HTML template-driven endpoints

 The front-end is writted in ES6 Javascript and makes use of the React framework.
 There are a few high-level folders for organization of components by purpose:
 - **Auth** is for all relevant logic pertaining to authentication initiation and verification